tikiorg/tiki/img/favicons/readme.txt

 Tiki has favicon support for modern Apple, Android & Windows integration.

-To disable the feature, simply delete the contents of img/favicons & the favicon.ico in the root folder.
+To use custom favicons on your website create favicons with the same demensions and filenames as the favicons found in themes/base_files/favicons

-To generate custom favicons and the supporting xml & jason files, visit http://realfavicongenerator.net.
+To generate these favicons and the supporting xml & jason files, visit http://realfavicongenerator.net.

-You may choose to use some or all of the favicons, but customized files must match the existing file name(s) exactly, including the extension.
+To disable the feature, enable the tiki preference in "Look and Feel -> Miscellaneous -> Disable Favicons"